River Raisin: History and geography

-The River Raisin was used by local Potawatomi and Wyandot peoples, who had a portage between the upper river to gain access into the Grand and Kalamazoo rivers flowing west toward Lake Michigan.
-The river is still classified as canoeable throughout its length.
-But, low gradient, access issues, frequent logjams in the upper reaches, and 22 dams on the mainstream limit its recreational use.
+The River Raisin was used by local Potawatomi and Wyandot peoples, who had established portages between the upper river and the Grand and Kalamazoo rivers that flowed west toward Lake Michigan.
+The river is still classified as canoeable throughout its length, however, a low gradient, access issues, frequent logjams in the upper reaches, and 22 dams limit its recreational use.

-The first European settlers along the river were French Canadians, who in the 1780s developed their traditional ribbon farms in Frenchtown.
-These had narrow fronts on the river so that more farmers would have access, with deep rectangular lots reaching back from the river.
+The first European settlers along the river were French Canadians, who in the 1780s developed their traditional ribbon farms along the river and established a settlement known as Frenchtown.
+The farms had narrow fronts on the river so that farmers would have access, with deep rectangular lots reaching back from the river.
 Now part of Monroe, Michigan, this area is still the most populous area along the river.
 The resort area of Irish Hills lies in the uppermost region of the watershed, which includes 429 lakes and ponds.
 The largest of these is the 800 acre Lake Columbia.